 I come across as ‘too much’ because I want to know others.
 I come across as ‘too much’ because I want to help others.
 I come across as ‘too much’ because I’m always looking for solutions.
 I come across as ‘too much’ because I actually want to do things.
 Big things.
 I come across as ‘too much’ because I really don’t want a mediocre life.

-I’m not going to change just to make others sleep better at night, nor will I sell myself short.
+I cannot change to make others sleep better at night, nor can I sell myself short.
 You shouldn’t either.

 I am not for everybody.

-My aura is the epitome of positivity, so if it’s not being reciprocated, you don’t get to see the best parts of me.
+My aura is the epitome of good energy; and if it’s not being reciprocated, you don’t get to see the best parts of me.